aalshukri/RstatsJsonAPI/README.md

   --data '{"email":"xyz","password":"xyz"}' \
   http://localhost/application/api/v0.1/login/

+Note: If used in production environment, 'email' and 'password' should change to 'CLIENT_ID' and 'CLIENT_SECRET'.
+Email and password are used here for easy of explanation only.

 This will either return
  1. The JWT token for the user or
  2. an error message if user not exists or